US economy defies omicron and adds 467,000 jobs in January

 “This is an actual trend, and job growth was faster than we realized,” Zhao said.

 A greater proportion of Americans are also now working or looking for work, the report showed, a trend that makes it easier for companies to find workers.
-It may suggest that concerns about long-term labor shortages have been overblown, at least in some industries.
+It suggests that concerns about long-term labor shortages may have been overblown, at least in some industries.

 “There are workers out there — it’s just taking time to integrate them back into the labor force,” Zhao said.

 The overall outlook for the job market remains bright, with openings near a record high, the pace of layoffs down and the unemployment rate having already reached a healthy level.
 The nation gained more jobs last year, adjusted for the size of the workforce, than in any year since 1978.
-The unemployment rate fell by nearly 3 percentage points — from 6.7% to 3.9% — the sharpest yearly decline on records.
 Much of that improvement represented a rebound from record job losses in 2020 that were driven by the pandemic recession.

-Yet the economy’s strong growth and hiring gains were accompanied by the highest inflation in four decades, magnified by brisk consumer spending on furniture, electronics, appliances and other goods and vast infusions of federal aid that has now largely expired.

-Snarled supply chains hampered the availability of many goods, especially new and used vehicles, forcing prices up sharply.
-Prices of food, energy and housing soared, too.
-High inflation has wiped out many Americans’ pay gains.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.